 Darwin's Theory of Natural Selection obtained greater scientific recognition, but Lamarck's concepts had support.
 German Zoologist August Weismann, while performing experiments in the late1880's to prove Lamarck right, convinced himself that Lamarck had been wrong.

-Weissman concluded that the cells in mammals that determine heredity (germline) became isolated before birth from the cells (soma) that determine the growth of the mammal.
+Weismann concluded that the cells in mammals that determine heredity (germline) became isolated before birth from the cells (soma) that determine the growth of the mammal.
 No mechanism had been determined by which changes in the soma could affect the germline, or by which soma changes could be inherited.
-This phenomenal discovery, still known as Weissman's barrier, should have ended the discussion.
+This discovery, still known as Weismann's barrier, should have ended the discussion.
 However,in some animals and plants, the separation between germline and soma occur after birth.
-Those cases contain a possibility of inheritance of acquired characteristics.
-Weissman's conclusions only made Lamarck's supporters more eager to prove Lamarck's theories by experimentation.
-One of the attempts had tragic consequences.
+Those cases contained a possibility of inheritance of acquired characteristics.
+Weismann's conclusions only made Lamarck's supporters more eager to prove Lamarck's theories by experimentation.
+It took more than a century to find an alternate path by which the soma can determine inheritance, but not before one of the attempts had tragic consequences.

 The Neo-Lamarckian challenge to Darwin's Theory of Natural Selection hinged on whether mutations were directed or random.
 Without complete knowledge of the origin of mutations, neither evolutionary theory could claim complete legitimacy.
-In 1943, Salvador Luria and Max Delbruk showed that cultures of bacteria grown in laboratory dishes, and which survived lethal doses by a selective agent, obeyed the theory of random mutation--the distribution of the surviving microbes could only have occurred if the bacteria had mutated before presentation of the lethal agent.
+In 1943, Salvador Luria and Max Delbruk showed that cultures of bacteria grown in laboratory dishes, and which survived lethal doses by a selective agent, obeyed the theory of random mutation --t he distribution of the surviving microbes could only have occurred if the bacteria had mutated before presentation of the lethal agent.
 The statistical distribution of survival indicated that post lethal dose mutations had not occurred.
 This final blow to Lamarck's concepts still did not permanently deter Lamarck's followers.
-It encouraged them to examine Luria's tests and devise new ones - and for good reasons--Natural Selection had not answered all the problems of the theory and Lamarck's theory had positive social implications that contrasted with the negative impact of Darwin's theiry..
+It encouraged them to examine Luria's tests and devise new ones -- and for good reasons -- Natural Selection had not answered all the problems of its theory and Lamarck's theory had positive social implications that contrasted with the negative impact of Darwin's theory.

 (1) Why haven't the fossil remains displayed intermediary stages of growth expected from the gradual changes of Natural Selection?